Sarder-Iftekhar/Sarder-Iftekhar/README.md

 ## Hi there 👋
->I am Sarder Iftekhar.I create web applications.
-I love to write code in the middle of the night, share my knowledge with my friends.
-During my free time, I like to eat various foods.
+>This is Sarder Iftekhar Ahmed.I am a software developer and Deep Learning Enthusiast .
+I love code & live without hard rules and regulatios, reading books, sleeping with no alarm and travels to nature.

-🌱 I’m currently learning .Net, Angular, SQL etc.
+🌱 I’m currently working with .Net Web API, Angular, SQL.
+🌱 Also I am doing some research work in image processing using deep learning

 <!-- 📫 How to reach me [Click Here](https://hasibul-hasan.netlify.app/) . -->